jweissman/orsino/docs/mm.md

 - **Air Affinity** (Resistant to lightning and cold damage.
 Immune to paralysis effects.)<br/>50% resistance to Lightning, 50% resistance to Cold, 100% vulnerability to Fire, Immunity to Paralyze<br/>

 ###  Smoke Mephit
-_Wandering Elemental from the plane of smoke, 418 years old.
-They are of average build with sleek hair, dark eyes and an unreadable disposition._
+_Smoke Mephit is a Guardian Elemental from the plane of smoke, 407 years old.
+They are of towering build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|